digidotcom/python-devicecloud/README.md

 This software is open-source software.

-Copyright (c) 2015 Digi International, Inc.
+Copyright (c) 2015-2018 Digi International Inc.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file,